-The book begins with the history of Madras, how East India Company got the lease to it, making it the first colonial township in India much before Calcutta or Delhi.
-Then it talks about the officers of East India Company who served early in their career in Chennai and then went on to become “men” who changed the face of this world.
+The book begins with the history of Madras, and how East India Company got the lease to it, making it the first colonial township in India much before Calcutta or Delhi.
+Then Ghosh talks about the officers of East India Company who served early in their career in Chennai and then went on to become “men” who changed the face of this world.
 The book continues to reveal the creation of George Town, Black Town and how the place where Madras High Court stands today happened to be a small hillock.
-The Hillock was levelled by a successful Advocate (irony?) to make St.George Fort safe from attacks from French and then Hyder Ali.
-The rocks from the hillock was used to create present day Broadway which was created as a buffer zone to the back walls of St.George fort.
+The Hillock was levelled by a successful Advocate (irony?) to make St.George Fort safe from attacks from the French and then Hyder Ali.
+The rocks from the hillock were used to create present-day Broadway which was created as a buffer zone to the back walls of St.George fort.
 It talks about the very first local citizen of Chennai and their family.

-In the next chapters Ghosh visits Mylapore, Triplicane, Parthasarathy Perumal temple and Kapalesswara temple in Chennai.
-He writes about the Bharathiyar House there being preserved as a museum and a house where Mathematic genius Ramanujam had lived.
-He talks about Tamil Brahmins who live in this area, the sects within them (Iyer and Iyengar) and the sub-sects within Iyengars; I wish he could have covered few other communities in the city to make the coverage holistic and true representation of the city.
+In the next chapters, Ghosh visits Mylapore, Triplicane, Parthasarathy Perumal temple and Kapalesswara temple in Chennai.
+He writes about the Bharathiyar House there is preserved as a museum and a house where Mathematic genius Mr Ramanujam lived.
+He talks about Tamil Brahmins who live in this area, the sects within them (Iyer and Iyengar) and the sub-sects within Iyengars; I wish he could have covered a few other communities in the city to make the coverage holistic and true representation of the city.

-The book then changes gears and talks about famous living and past personalities including Sexologist Dr.Narayana Reddy, a trans-sexual, a rags to riches woman who is heading one of Chennai’s successful food-chain, Yesteryear film stars Sarojini Devi, Gemini Ganesan and then finally makes passing references to Past CM Karunanidhi and present CM Jayalalitha.
+The book then changes gears and talks about famous living and past personalities including Sexologist Dr Narayana Reddy, a trans-sexual, rags to riches woman who is heading one of Chennai’s successful food chains, Yesteryear film stars Sarojini Devi, Gemini Ganesan and then finally makes passing references to Past Chief Minister of Tamil Nadu Dr Karunanidhi and the present CM Dr Jayalalitha.